Dads Terrified Of Vaginal Birth After Caesarean Delivery

 BTW … all those medical assessments, monitoring and procedures have been lumped into one word by the natural birth movement … interventions.
 Your partner wants to avoid those ‘interventions’ but if you and she can just chill a bit and see them as medical assessments, monitoring and procedures then she doesn’t have to feel that if any of those occur she has failed to have a natural birth or that she’s faced with a ‘cascade of interventions’.
 Your job is to keep her on track no matter what is happening to or around her.
 Unless you’re going to have a VBAC at home alone, she will have medical assessments, monitoring and perhaps some procedures.
 Skills help her cope and birth-coaching skills help you help her keep using her birth skills.

-Should you be terrified of a vaginal birth after a Caesarean?
-Look, your partner or baby are less likely to die or be injured during birth then at any other time in their lives but birth feels so vulnerable.
+Should you be terrified of vaginal birth after a Caesarean?
+Look, your partner or baby are less likely to die or be injured during birth than at any other time in their lives but birth feels so vulnerable.
 Learn what signs or symptoms may indicate a need for another Casearean.
 And discuss with your partner when she is willing to have another c-section.

 Birthing Better dads are very clear.
 Birth and birth-coaching skills are for use to birth our baby no matter where the birth happens, with whom or what is happening at the birth.
 This means you have to commit to using birth and birth-coaching skills to birth your baby no matter what.
 You got pregnant to have a baby not a type of birth.
 Don’t let your partner tell you that having a surgical birth is not giving birth.
 That’s nonsense even if not desired.